funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 <lib-wallet-follower></lib-wallet-follower>
 ```

-If you want to deep link into a page on the wallet that is explained [here](./routing.html#deep-link-page-routes).
+If you want to deep link into a page on the Wallet, see [here](./routing.html#deep-link-page-routes).
 By default the main `/funds` page will load.

-please note you must only show the follower once [restoreAuthenticationTaskCompleted](./sdk-event-listeners.html#restoreauthenticationcompleted) has fired and [authenticationCompleted](./sdk-event-listeners.html#authenticationcompleted) has fired, `authenticationCompleted` means they are logged in.
+Please note, you must only show the follower once [restoreAuthenticationTaskCompleted](./sdk-event-listeners.html#restoreauthenticationcompleted) has fired and [authenticationCompleted](./sdk-event-listeners.html#authenticationcompleted) has fired. `authenticationCompleted` means they are logged in.

 :::: tabs :options="{ useUrlFragment: false }"